 With the completion of this PAMP, through the thorough crash analysis, community consultation and existing facility audit, the aim is to create pedestrian facilities for all pedestrians.

 5. Public Consultation

-An important factor in the development of a PAMP is community consultation to determine what level of service the community finds acceptable for each pedestrian route category, and to identify current and future demands and needs to determine access priorities.
+The development of the initial PAMP included community consultation to determine what level of service the community considered acceptable for each pedestrian route category, and to identify current or future needs to determine access priorities.